solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 -   [Application Monitoring for Azure App Service Overview]

+-   [Configure and access audit logs for Azure Database for MySQL in the Azure Portal]

+-   [Kusto Query Language (KQL)]

+-   [SQL Kusto cheat sheet]

+-   [Get started with log queries in Azure Monitor]

-# 06 / Networking and Security
+-   [Monitor Azure Database for MySQL using Percona Monitoring and Management (PMM)] \# 06 / Networking and Security

 Moving to cloud-based services doesn't mean the entire internet will have access to it at all times.
 Azure provides best-in-class security